Strategy

 When Google Ads is the right lever

-Google Ads is useful when the business needs speed, control or immediate data.
+Google Ads is useful when the business needs faster market access, controlled messaging or bounded commercial learning.

 Use it for: